Indiana State Fair: 21st century

-Historically, the fair lasted 12 days; however, it was expanded to 17 days (2009–2019), and 18 days in 2021.
+Historically, the fair lasted 12 days; however, it was expanded to 17 days (2009–2019), and then to 18 days (2021–2023).
+Starting in 2024, the event has been condensed down to 15 days.

 On August 13, 2011, high winds from an approaching thunderstorm collapsed the roof over the grandstand stage just before Sugarland was about to perform, killing seven people and injuring 58.
 Concerts were moved indoors to the Fairgrounds Coliseum, and, during that building's renovation in 2013, events were moved to Bankers Life Fieldhouse and Lucas Oil Stadium.
 The coliseum reopened in 2014.

 The COVID-19 pandemic caused the cancellation of the 2020 fair.
 The fair resumed in 2021 with some social distancing measures, but masks were not required.

 Competitions

 During each annual run of the Indiana State Fair, several competitions take place.
 The 4-H has a large participation in the fair and competitions are held in numerous areas for 4-H youth members.
 4-H winners at county fairs can progress to the state fair with their livestock, crafts, gardening, or other exhibits.
 The winner at the state fair can, in some cases, advance to a national competition.
 The winners receive scholarships and other awards.

 Other competitions also occur including art contests, a hot air balloon race, and a high school marching band contest, the Indiana State Fair Band Day on "Band Day".
 Adult competitions also occur in various farm-related categories.

 The Indiana State Fairgrounds' mile-long oval track has hosted auto races for over a century.
-The AAA National Championship and USAC National Championship have hosted Indy car races in 1946 and from 1953 to 1970, traditionally under the name Hoosier Hundred.
+The AAA National Championship and USAC National Championship hosted car races in 1946 and from 1953 to 1970, traditionally under the name Hoosier Hundred.
 The USAC Silver Crown Series sanctioned the event since 1971.
 However, the track will be converted to a harness racing facility with an all-weather surface of crushed limestone.
 The half-mile dirt track in the infield will also be eliminated to allow more parking for the State Fair and other events.
 The conversion was originally scheduled to occur after the 2019 race, but the conversion was delayed until 2021; the 2021 race was originally scheduled to still be run at the Fairgrounds, but was moved to the Terre Haute Action Track.